We’ve said goodbye to single-use plastic checkout bags and boot liners because it’s better for the environment.

-It’s going to take us all some time to adjust so to help keep shopping with us hassle-free, we’ll have options available in store to ensure you’re not caught short.
+It’s going to take us all some time to adjust so to help keep shopping with us hassle-free, we’ve got alternative options available in store to ensure you’re not caught short.

-You can of course choose to bring your own bag, but you’ll also be able to purchase one of our reusable bags for $1.00, most stores will have cardboard boxes available and all of our stores with garden centres will have rolls of paper that you can a tear a sheet from to help keep your car clean.
+You can of course choose to bring your own bag, but you are also able to purchase one of our reusable bags for $1.00, and most stores will have cardboard boxes available and all of our stores with garden centres will have rolls of paper that you can a tear a sheet from to help keep your car clean.